Arfeen98/Food/README.md

 * CSS

 # How To Run
-Open the index page and in your machine and open with the live server.
+How to run the Project • Open pages directory. • Open index.html using live server.

-#Limitation :
+# Limitation :
 As it was a assignment i have completed in 2 hrs so it's only for large screen.